 You’ve written your book!
 Congratulations!
 That’s a huge achievement.
-But before you press publish, there is one important step you don’t want to miss: formatting.
+However, before you press publish, there is one critical step you don’t want to miss: formatting.

-It’s not the sexiest step in the publishing process, but formatting is what makes your book feel real.
-Having a good-looking book is visually clean and easy to read, and also has that “wow, this is legit’ factor.”
-A poorly formatted one?
-It can alienate readers before they reach chapter one.
+It’s not the sexiest part of the process, but formatting makes your book feel real.
+A well-formatted book is visually clean and easy to read.
+Moreover, it gives your work that “legit” factor.
+In contrast, a poorly formatted interior can alienate readers before they even finish the first chapter.

-Whether you are looking into how to self-publish a book for the first time or are already published and want to improve your self-publishing, professional formatting is a key ingredient in your success.
-Let’s discuss why formatting is an issue, what you can do about it, and how to choose the best book formatting services for your project.
+Whether you are learning how to self-publish a book for the first time or improving an existing title, professional formatting is a key ingredient.
+Let’s discuss why it matters, how to handle it, and how to choose the best book formatting services for your project.

 So What Is Booking Formatting, Anyway?

-It’s the stuff that keeps readers focused on your words, instead of being distracted by weird spacing or inconsistent alignment.
+Ultimately, good formatting keeps readers focused on your words.
+Consequently, they won’t be distracted by weird spacing or inconsistent alignment.

 Print Book vs. eBook